briankoser/antonio/README.md

 - [x] For users that want the game, display games they are trading
 - [x] Display name of game when searched
 - [x] Slow calls to BGG, in accordance with TOS
-- [ ] Contact BGG to see if I can get an exception to TOS
-- [ ] Highlight games for trade that are close in price
-- [ ] Sort users by closest geographically
 - [ ] Cache API data
-- [ ] Make it look nice
+- [ ] Highlight games for trade that are close in price (might not be worth the effort)